rewdy/rewdy.lol/src/content/blog/i-love-typescript/index.md

 ## Typing functions

 For some reason, this one was confusing to me initially.
-To type a function, it's just a matter of syntax.
+I think the reason it was confusing to me is that I was expecting there to be a _type_ for a function.
+However, since all parts of the function should be typed (args and return value), to type a function it's just a matter of syntax.
 You will use `(args) => return type`.
 Peep this:

 ```ts
 // typing